cpske/ISP/assignment/week5a.md

 1. Why develop in increments?
 (PAD Item 17)

 2. To ensure that your code is on the right path, and encourage you to write smaller, more cohesive code, what does PAD recommend?
-Enter the Tip *number* and *title* from the PAD Refcard, e.g. "1.
-Blame doesn't fix bugs.", but without quotation marks.
+Enter the Tip *number* and *title* from the PAD Refcard, such as: *1.
+Blame doesn't fix bugs.*

 3. Why should we "treat warnings as errors"?
 (PAD Item 34)

 4. PAD Tip 2 is "Quick Fixes Become Quick Sand" (or "Don't Fall for the Quick Hack").
-What is meant by this?
+What does this mean?

 5. What are 3 things the PAD book recommends you do to avoid or correct quick fixes.
   - [ ] Use Test-driven-development.